ramzanrozali/canva-sdk-react-js/README.md

 Welcome to the **Apps SDK starter kit** for Canva's app development platform. 🎉

-This repo has few customized code before i changed to private repository.
+## Note that this repo has few customized code before i changed to private repository.

 This repo contains everything you need to get an app up and running in a matter of minutes, including a boilerplate project and lots of examples.
 The complete documentation for the platform is at [canva.dev/docs/apps](https://www.canva.dev/docs/apps/).